How We Store & Deliver British Food in the Philippine Climate

 How you can help your British groceries survive the heat

-• Keep tins and jars out of direct sunlight and away from damp areas.
+• Keep tins and jars away from sunlight